ahmedajiz629/nuitinfo/README.md

 # Village NIRD Door

 Immersive Babylon.js vignette inspired by the "Door of Steam" art direction.
-The scene contrasts a closed Big Tech stack with a resilient NIRD village.
-Tapping the shimmering doorway or using the HUD buttons toggles between the two moods while live gauges show sobriety, inclusion, and autonomy.
+Now it’s an arcade-style quiz: two luminous doors display answer choices and you must pick the one that aligns with the NIRD mindset.
+Correct doors swing wide open onto the resilient village while the HUD updates progress, score, and narrative feedback.

 ## Stack